Monsterconst18/Final-Project/README.md

 6. Course[]/ArrayList<Course> registeredCourses: A list of registered courses
 7. static int nextId: Indicates the next ID that will be used by each student

-In this class, there is a boolean method named registerCourse with a Course parameter of course.
+In this class, there is a boolean method named registerCourse with a parameter named course of type Course.
 This method adds a certain course to the student's registered course list and to the course's registered students list.
 It also checks if a course is registered or not.
 There is an opposite boolean method called dropCourse with the same parameters as the registerCourse method.
 This method removes a course from the student's registered course list and from the course's registered student list.
 The constructor with arguments such as studentName, gender, address, and department creates a student ID based on the next ID and registered courses.
 There is a toSimplifiedString method that combines the student ID, student name and department name into one string.
 The toString method has to be coded because not all the fields are used in this method.
 Lombok is only used for the equals method and for the getters and setters in this class.

 For the fourth class named Assignment, the fields are: